Employment Contractsby Kate Russell

 Worker: an individual who has entered into or works under a contract of employment or any other contract whereby he undertakes to perform personally any work for another party to that contract, provided that the other party is not a client or customer of the individual’s profession or business.

 One of the key points in deciding if an employment relationship exists is whether or not there is mutuality of obligation.
 If there is mutuality of obligation, it is likely that an employment relationship exists, though that is not automatic.
 If there’s no mutuality of obligation, it cannot be a contract of employment.

-A number of cases in recent years have indicated that in certain circumstances the courts are willing to infer that a contract of employment has come into being where the contract was originally a contract for services.
-Greatly to the relief of employers, this line of reasoning was reversed by the Court of Appeal in 2008, which said that employment tribunals should only imply a contract of employment between an agency worker and an end user where it is necessary to do so.
+A number of cases in the early 2000s suggested that in certain circumstances the courts would be willing to infer that a contract of employment has come into being where the contract was originally a contract for services.
+This line of reasoning was reversed by the Court of Appeal in 2008, which said that employment tribunals should only imply a contract of employment between an agency worker and an end user where it is necessary to do so.